PurpleHullPeas/MPMD-AutoBedLevel-Cal/README.md

 **Terminal Error:** Screenshot preferred.
 If applicable, copy and paste any script errors here <br/>
 **If not successful, were you able to run "python auto_cal_p5_v0.py [INPUTS]"?** Yes/No - If no, paste that error as well.
 If N/A, try running this alternate script using "python" instead of "python3". <br/>
 **Comments:** E.G., Here's how/why it sucks. <br/>
-**Photos/Video:** Assuming the script at least tried to run, include a photo of your bed setup and/or a video of your printer while the script runs.
+**Photos/Video:** Include a photo (mandatory) of your bed setup and/or a video of your printer while the script runs.
 A screenshot of your heatmap could also be helpful, but do not skip posting an actual photo of your bed setup. <br/>
-**Start Gcode:** Copy-Paste your Start Gcode <br/>
+**Start Gcode:** Copy-Paste your Start Gcode. <br/>
 **M503:** Copy-Paste Your M503 Output <br/>